gsumithkumar/uvm_cnn_verification_project/README.md

 ## Overview

-This repository contains a SystemVerilog/UVM-style verification project developed for verifying a CNN 2D convolution layer implementation.
+This repository contains a SystemVerilog based UVM testbench developed for verifying a CNN 2D convolution layer implementation.

 The repository includes: